youngmercylinks/youngmercylinks.github.io/_pages/about.md

-In 2005, the Institute of the Sisters of Mercy of Australia (now [ISMAPNG](http://institute.mercy.org.au)) raised concerns at the annual conference that students who had been volunteering while attending Mercy schools were finding it difficult to maintain their volunteering connections after graduation.
-In response, they started a new program---Young Mercy Links---to assist young adults with a strong sense of social justice in finding volunteering opportunities after they've left school.
+In 2005, the Institute of the Sisters of Mercy of Australia (now [ISMAPNG](http://institute.mercy.org.au)) raised concerns at the annual conference that students who had been volunteering while attending Mercy schools were finding it difficult to maintain their passion for raising awareness of social justice issues as well as access to connections for relevant volunteering activities after graduation.
+In response, the Melbourne congregation started a new program---Young Mercy Links---to assist young adults with a strong sense of social justice in finding volunteering opportunities after they've left school.

 Ten years later, Young Mercy Links (YML) has grown significantly and is still going strong.
 Our coordinator, Bernadette Inman, helps to put members